July 7, 2020

 We are often asked what our favorite destinations for the best cooking vacations are, and as I explained in our recent video (see below!), that…Read This Post

 We love celebrating food festivals and, quite frankly, food and drink we just plain like!
 In Italy food festivals, called “sagre,” “feste,” or “fiere” are common, and can feature something as specific as a particular type of snail or as general as wine.
 Communities across the peninsula and on the islands of Sardinia and Sicily organize the festivals, often in association with local holidays or harvest periods.
 And it should come as no surprise that certain ingredients and certain dishes receive more than their share of festivals throughout the year.

 Case in point?
 Gnocchi!

 Gnocchi, those soft, potato-pillow bites of heaven, are popular in many Italian regions.
-If you feel like checking out a gnocchi-themed festival this summer, here are some option!
+If you feel like checking out a gnocchi-themed festival during your trip to Italy, here are some option!

 Santa Maria di Monteleone d’Orvieto (Umbria)

 Generally held in mid-June, the festival has been held since 2000, when the community decided to institute a summer festival for the community.

 Held annually in mid-August (around the Italian August 15 holiday of “Ferragosto”), this large festival features of course plate after plate of delicious gnocchi, but also activities, music, and dancing for adults and families.